 - Time-bound to the limitations of the ISU semesters

 There are three categories that a project can be categorized into; Competition, Research, and Service.
-Below is a description and expectation of each one.
+Below are a description and expectation of each one.

 Competition projects must include information about a specific competition that the project will plan to attend.
 The competition must be an active competition that has had 2 or more successful competitions and must be affiliated with a nationally recognized organization.
 Examples would be a competition project that is supported or run by AIAA, SAE, NASA, DOE, or the Mars Society as examples.
 Competitions that do not meet these requirements may still be submitted but may undergo further investigation before accepting the project.
 Because of the extra costs associated with competition teams, these projects will often be required to secure additional funding outside of Make to Innovate.
 Make to Innovate can help students in securing this funding.